Moofx/Styleguide/README.md

 # Styleguide
 Styleguide for sass.
-Using sass-lint &amp; sublimetext3 wrapper
+Using sass-lint.